alexinslc/chirp-wood/README.md

 - Responsive design with a Shire-inspired theme
 - Account information and theme customization pages

+## Future Improvements

+There are several enhancements planned for Chirpwood to make it a more feature-rich and robust platform.
+Below are some ideas for future improvements:

+- User Profiles
+  - Profile Pages: Create dedicated profile pages for users.
+  - Profile Customization: Allow users to customize their profile with a bio, background image, and theme settings.
+- Social Features
+  - Likes and Comments: Implement functionality for liking chirps and adding comments.
+  - Follow System: Allow users to follow each other and create a personalized feed.
+- Notifications
+  - Real-Time Notifications: Implement real-time notifications for user interactions.
+  - Email Notifications: Send email notifications for major activities.
+- Search and Hashtags
+  - Search Functionality: Add a search bar for finding chirps and users.
+  - Hashtag System: Implement hashtags for filtering and searching chirps.
+- Data & Analytics
+  - Analytics Dashboard: Provide users with insights on their activity.
+  - Admin Panel: Implement an admin panel for managing users and posts.
+- Mobile Optimization
+  - Responsive Design Improvements: Enhance the app’s mobile experience.
+  - Progressive Web App (PWA): Convert the app into a PWA.
+- Security Enhancements
+  - Rate Limiting: Protect against spam and abuse by implementing rate limiting.
+  - Two-Factor Authentication (2FA): Add 2FA for enhanced security.
+- Performance Optimization
+  - Lazy Loading: Implement lazy loading for images and components.
+  - Caching Strategies: Use caching for static assets and chirps.
+- Accessibility
+  - Improve ARIA Support: Ensure screen reader accessibility.
+  - Keyboard Navigation: Enhance keyboard navigation with clear focus states.
+- Testing
+  - Unit Tests: Implement unit tests for key components.
+  - Integration Tests: Create integration tests for app functionality.
+- Deployment and DevOps
+  - CI/CD Pipeline: Set up a CI/CD pipeline for testing and deployment automation.
+  - Monitoring: Add monitoring tools to track performance and errors in production.

 ## Prerequisites

 - Node.js (v20.x or later)